gormster/moodle-local_assignbulk/README.md

 # Assignment Bulk Upload #

-Bulk upload submision files to assignment
+Bulk upload file submissions to assignment

 This plugin allows you to submit files for many users at once.
 You can upload a zip file of your students' submissions, and with a single click all of their submissions will be updated.